Phlegm color is a health indicator.

 Consistently rated one of the worst words in the English language, "phlegm" is hardly a great conversation starter.
-Medically speaking, however, your phlegm can be an important barometer for your health.
-Serious changes in your phlegm can be a valid reason to speak to your physician.
+Medically speaking, though, your phlegm can be an important barometer for your health.
+Serious changes in your phlegm can be a valid reason to speak to your doctor.

-"Color changes in your phlegm can mean a number different things health-wise.
-Importantly, you can observe these changes quickly and easily, and these can help you decide if you need to seek medical attention," explained Dr. Barbara Kreel, Geisinger otolaryngologist.
+"Color changes in your phlegm can mean a number of different things health-wise.
+Importantly, you can observe these changes quickly and easily, and these can help you decide if you need to seek medical attention," says Barbara Kreel, MD, a Geisinger ear, nose and throat specialist.

 What is phlegm?